OliverKozul/MediaRec/README.md

 # Implementation Details

-The following sections the steps I took when implementing this project.
+The following sections describe the steps I took when implementing this project.

 ## Data